 Apps are empowering people with visual impairments in ways we could only once dream.
 There are apps that can read text on the go, identify people and products, turn cameras into magnifiers, summon live help, and light the way.

-Here are some apps you should know.
-All are available for iPhone on the App Store, and may be available for Android or Windows as well.
+Here are some apps you should know about.
+All are available for iPhone on the App Store and may be available for Android or Windows as well.
 Apps are free unless specified.

 Reads Short Text, Documents, Products, People & Scenes

 A magnanimous gesture from Microsoft exclusively to iPhone users.
 This is actually five apps in one, and it’s free!

 The Short Text channel is the grand prize, point the camera and it reads signs, price tags, labels, addresses, and more.
 No snapping photos or waiting to process, just point and it reads instantly on the go.
 This app reads documents and product barcodes with VoiceOver.
 It can identify people using facial recognition which does not seem all that practical, but it is fun.
 And try the Scene channel to get a description of the environment you are in.
 To learn more about Seeing AI, read our full article.

 So far, everyone agrees, this is an amazing app.
 Enjoy it, and remember, it’s a work in progress, just like the rest of us.
 Help Microsoft keep making it better by sending your feedback to SeeingAI@microsoft.com.

 High-Quality text to speech OCR (Optical Character Recognition)

 This app seemed totally worth the price, until a moment ago when Seeing AI became available, with its free document reader.
 There are some noteworthy differences.
 KNFB does not require a connection to the Internet to process; Seeing AI does.
 KNFB has its own reader; Seeing AI depends on VoiceOver.